-Rite-Lite PRO Multispectral/HI CRI Shade Light
+Rite-Lite PRO Multispectral/HIGH CRI Shade Light

-Rite-Lite PRO Shade Matching Unit with HI-CRI LED’s which recreate the visual spectrum produced by natural sunlight.
+Rite-Lite PRO Shade Matching Unit with High-CRI LED’s which recreate the visual spectrum produced by natural sunlight.
 The Rite-Lite PRO Shade Matching Light is a device that incorporates diffused L.E.D. technology to simulate various lighting conditions to aid in the matching of teeth and all types of dental restorations.
 It is used by both dental professionals and dental ceramists.

 Rite-Lite PRO offers three modes of light for shade taking: